 The Mk1 delivers 1000 droplets per second with micron level accuracy, while doubling the speed of conventional 3D powder bed metal printers.
 Aluminum was an intentional first step, but MagnetoJet will evolve to printing additional conductive metals and potentially thousands of printing heads within one machine.

-The Mk2 – expected in late 2018 – will contain 10 printing heads and produce parts 30x faster than the Mk1.
-Metallic design and manufacturing evolution will be exponentially impacted across all industries.
+The next evolution—will contain 10 printing heads and produce parts 30x faster than the Mk1.
+Once this is realized, metallic design and manufacturing will be exponentially impacted across all industries.

 Necessity… the mother of invention. – Plato